vpavlenko/study-music/parts/classical_advanced.md

 - Charles Rosen.
 Sonata Forms
 - [Charles Rosen.
 The Classical Style: Haydn, Mozart, Beethoven](https://amzn.to/3gLA5do) (is this actually about form, or is it vaguely musicological?)
 - Danuta Mirka, Julian Horton, Michael Klein etc.
-- Yoel Greenberg.
-How Sonata Forms.
-A Bottom-Up Approach to Musical Form. - he has corpus studies on evolution of recapitulation
 - [Yosef Goldenberg.
 Continuous Question-Answer Pairs](https://mtosmt.org/issues/mto.20.26.3/mto.20.26.3.goldenberg.html) - a generalization of Caplin's theme types
 - Matthew Riley.
 The Viennese Minor-Key Symphony in the Age of Haydn and Mozart
 - [Diego Cubero.
 Romantic Periods](https://mtosmt.org/issues/mto.21.27.4/mto.21.27.4.cubero.html)